 A well know, early maturing variety.
 The excellent quality fruit makes Shirley the exhibitor's favourite.
 Resistant to TMV, Fusarium 1 and 2, Cladosporium.

 Brilliant for outside and greenhouse cultivation.
 The fruit weighs 70-90 grams.
-A brilliant choice for many gardeners together with our Black Krim tomato.

 Check out How to Grow Tomatoes from Seeds below

 It is best to start with smaller cell trays if you are using them as the transplanting process is a big part of producing healthy tomato starts.
 Seeds should be placed on pre moistened soil and covered with approximately 1/8” of potting mix.
 Water in well.
 Since tomatoes are a warm growing plant, tomato seeds will love some bottom heat which both speed up germination and prevent certain cold related rots.

 Let seedlings dry slightly between watering but avoid letting them wilt.
 Avoid chlorinated tap water, water can be filtered or left out overnight to allow the chlorine to dissipate.
 A weekly weakly fertilizer regime is best for small plants.
 Something like a 5-5-5 NPK will work great (you can just dilute stronger fertilizer).
 If growing under a cover of any sort, be sure to slowly acclimate them to drier air as they grow so they do not wilt when transplanted.
 This can be done by simple wedging open the cover a small amount at a time or taking the lid off of the tray for short periods at first and then longer and longer.